 Use your Hacc username and your password.
 As HACC students you have access to the library's databases.
 The databases contain articles useful for research.
-Each CHS student received an admittance letter containing his/her Hawkmail account access information.
+Each CHS student received an admittance letter containing their Hawkmail account access information.
 Do not dispose of this letter!
 The letter contains a username and temporary password for accessing the databases off campus.
 You may have received your username and password in an email.
 The temporary password needs to be changed.

 For information about changing your password or accessing your password: